rfeinman/pytorch-lasso/README.md

 __Lasso solvers:__ ISTA, Gradient Projection, Interior Point, Iterative Ridge, Coordinate Descent

-__Examples:__

-See `/examples/dict_learning_omniglot.ipynb` for a demonstration of how to use pytorch-lasso to perform dictionary learning with image patches.
+__Examples:__ See the [Omniglot tutorial](https://github.com/rfeinman/pytorch-lasso/blob/master/examples/dict_learning_omniglot.ipynb) for a demonstration of how to use pytorch-lasso to perform dictionary learning with image patches.

 ## 1. Overview